SkiFire13/master-thesis/chapters/4-implementation.typ

 These functions can be trivially converted to logic formulas.
 Notice that the atom $(w_0, i)$, where $i$ is the index of the equation with variable $x_u$, is true if and only if the solution for $x_u$ is $w_0$, otherwise if the atom is false then the solution is $w_1$.
 As such the equations of the system can be converted to logic formulas by replacing each variable $x_u$ with the atom $(w_0, i)$, where $i$ is the index of variable the $x_u$, each $join$ with $or$ and each $meet$ with $and$.

-The _parity_ crate implements this conversion from parity games to systems of fixpoint equations and then logic formulas, along with a parser for parity games specified in the pgsolver @pgsolver format, according to the following EBNF grammar:
+The _parity_ crate implements this conversion from parity games to systems of fixpoint equations and then logic formulas, along with a parser for parity games specified in the pgsolver @pgsolver format, according to the following grammar:

 #[
   #show "<": sym.angle.l